How to Introduce

 Set up a room for your new family member.
-Your bedroom would be ideal.
+Choose a smaller room, so your new kitten will feel more secure.
 In this room place his litter box, food and water dishes.
-Plan to keep your new cat or kitten isolated in this room until you are sure they are relaxed and acclimated to your home.
+Plan to keep your new cat or kitten isolated in this room until you are sure they are completely relaxed and acclimated to your home.
+If the kitten runs and hides when you walk into the room, he is not ready for the next step.
+If the kitten hides when he hears noises from outside his room, he is not ready for the next step.
 If you have other pets, they will be able to meet each other safely under the door.
 Keep your new cat in this room until all pets are no longer upset by each other as they meet under the door.

 Once no one is hissing under the door :-)